 Businesses that rebrand are essentially reorganizing their strategy and mission.
 They are bringing their brand in line with their new values and in doing so, allowing themselves to create better marketing campaigns.
 This can be essential for companies that have a new business model, those which are relocating, and those which are merging with another brand.
 These and many other scenarios can call for a refresh, but the extent of change can be debated.

 Reinvigorating your brand may be preferable to changing everything if you intend to retain the same market position and principles.
 This ensures your brand can evolve to reflect changes that could be affecting the marketplace, without altering its original purpose.
 From changing your logo to modernizing the font or colors you use, there are plenty of ways to stay relevant in a competitive market.
+Rebranding can also help you to retain employees, however, you may have to offer incentives if it is a more drastic change.
 For established businesses that don’t want to alienate their current customer base, retaining brand loyalty is a key concern.
 In these circumstances, a quick refresh will keep you up to date, but still recognizable.

 When a business has acquired other brands, it makes sense to observe the occasion with a new name.
 Owned by Patrick James Trico, First Brands Group is a manufacturer of automotive parts that have bases across the world.
 They serve a global market.
 However, they were previously known as the Trico Group, the company name was changed as it grew and purchased other aftermarket brands.
 Altering your brand identity in this way involves communicating what the fundamental changes in your business are.
 Are you structuring the company differently, selling new products, or providing a range of new services?
 Your audience will need to be shown what they are being offered now, compared to what was previously available.